StackStorm/st2docs/docs/source/install/deb.rst

 Ubuntu / Debian
 =================

-This guide provides step-by step instructions on installing StackStorm on a single box per :doc:`Reference deployment </install/overview>` on a Ubuntu/Debian.
+This guide provides step-by step instructions on installing StackStorm on a single box on a Ubuntu/Debian.

 .. contents::